GalahadXVI/amazon-product-api-php/README.md

 # Amazon Product Advertising API 5.0 PHP Client

 > **Note:** This package is currently in progress and under active development.
 Features may change and the API is not yet stable.
-> **Important:** Currently, this package only supports the GetItems operation.
-Other PA-API operations like SearchItems, GetBrowseNodes, etc. are not yet implemented.

 A lightweight PHP package for interacting with Amazon's Product Advertising API 5.0.
 This package provides a simple and reliable way to fetch product data from Amazon's catalog using the Product Advertising API.

 ## Features

-- Simple, straightforward API for getting Amazon product information via GetItems operation
+- Simple, straightforward API for getting Amazon product information
 - Handles AWS v4 request signing
 - Supports all Amazon marketplaces
 - Fully unit tested
 - No dependency on Amazon's SDK

+### Implementation Status

+- ✅ GetItems - Implemented
+- ❌ GetBrowseNodes - Not implemented
+- ❌ GetVariations - Not implemented
+- ❌ SearchItems - Not implemented

 ## Requirements